Federal Communications Commission: Commissioners

 The initial group of FCC commissioners after establishment of the commission in 1934 comprised the following seven members:

 The complete list of commissioners is available on the FCC website.
 Frieda B. Hennock (D-NY) was the first female commissioner of the FCC in 1948.

 Media policy

 Broadcast radio and television

 The FCC regulates broadcast stations, repeater stations as well as commercial broadcasting operators who operate and repair certain radiotelephone, radio and television stations.
 Broadcast licenses are to be renewed if the station meets the "public interest, convenience, or necessity".
 The FCC's enforcement powers include fines and broadcast license revocation (see FCC MB Docket 04-232).
 Burden of proof would be on the complainant in a petition to deny.
-Fewer than 1% of station renewals are not immediately granted, and only a small fraction of those are ultimately denied.

 Cable and satellite

 The FCC first promulgated rules for cable television in 1965, with cable and satellite television now regulated by the FCC under Title VI of the Communications Act.
 Congress added Title VI in the Cable Communications Policy Act of 1984, and made substantial modifications to Title VI in the Cable Television and Consumer Protection and Competition Act of 1992.
 Further modifications to promote cross-modal competition (telephone, video, etc.) were made in the Telecommunications Act of 1996, leading to the current regulatory structure.